Your business is up and running; your website is online and you have found the perfect niche market to start making money.

 That depends on your business size, needs, and personal preferences.
 However, many small-business owners may find manual bookkeeping too tedious and hiring an accountant too expensive.

-That’s why many opt for the middle path: accountancy software like FreeAgent or Quickbooks.
+That’s why many opt for the middle path: accountancy software like FreeAgent (this is the software I use).
 This has the appeal of automatically covering your financial needs at a fraction of the cost of hiring an accountant while speeding up and simplifying your company’s bookkeeping.

 Whichever path you follow, follow our tips so that you can focus on what your company does best: satisfying your clients!